ArchithSharma/CricketPredictions/README.md

 For questions or suggestions, open an issue on GitHub or reach out via email at [archithsharma@gmail.com](url).

 ## Acknowledgments
-Special thanks to the cricket analytics community and open-source contributors for making data-driven sports analysis possible.
+I extend my gratitude to the cricket analytics community and open-source contributors for making data-driven sports analysis possible.
+A special thank you to Rob Hyndman at Monash University for authoring the cricketdata R package to make ESPN Crincinfo data which is used in this analysis easily accessible.